 EKG (Electrocardiogram) Clinic in Clarkston, MI

 An EKG (electrocardiogram) is one of the simplest and quickest procedures for evaluating the heart.
 EKGs are rapid, secure, and painless.
 The test allows doctors to assess the condition of the heart by recording electrical impulses from the heart.
 Our medical team is here to offer EKG testing and educate you on its health benefits.
 EKG testing is available at Pine Knob Urgent Care.
-For more information, contact us or walk-in.
+For more information, contact us or schedule an appointment online.
+Walk-ins are also available.
 We are conveniently located at 6310 Sashabaw Rd, Suite C, Clarkston, MI 48346.

 Table of Contents: